Google Meet automatically switches the layout in a video call to display the most active content and participants.

 - Your new layout preference is automatically saved.

-- On the People panel, click Show in a tile .
+- Point to your self-view click Show in a tile .

-- On the People panel, click Remove tile .
+- Point to your self-view click Remove this tile .

 Important: You can view yourself in a meeting even if someone else presents.